New South Wales Consolidated Acts

 (c) the accused person is convicted or acquitted.

-(3) Police officers investigating alleged indictable offences also have a duty to retain any such documents or other things for so long as the duty to disclose them continues under this section.
+(3) Law enforcement or investigating officers for alleged offences also have a duty to retain any such documents or other things for so long as the duty to disclose them continues under this section.
 This subsection does not affect any other legal obligation with respect to the possession of the documents or other things.

-(4) The regulations may make provision for or with respect to the duties of police officers under this section, including for or with respect to:
+(4) The regulations may make provision for or with respect to the duties of law enforcement or investigating officers under this section, including for or with respect to--

 (a) the recording of any such information, documents or other things, and